Radon10043/Empirical-Study-LLM-MR/software-under-test/RSA/chats/prompt.md

 ## Chat 1

-Metamorphic testing is usually used to check whether the system under test satisfies specific properties.
+Metamorphic testing is usually used to check whether the software under test satisfies specific properties.
 Among them, metamorphic relation is the core concept of metamorphic testing.
-The metamorphic relation can be considered a formal expression of the properties of the system under test and usually consists of two parts, namely the input relation and the output relation.
+The metamorphic relation can be considered a formal expression of the properties of the software under test and usually consists of two parts, namely the input relation and the output relation.

 ## Chat 2